-Dr. Seuss is always popular with kids.
+Dr. Seuss is always popular with young kids.
 We have had fun with Cat in the Hat, Hop on Pop, and Daisy-Head Mayzie.
 This year we discovered the Dr. Seuss book I Can Lick 30 Tigers Today, which is great for working with numbers (especially subtracting).
-After reading the book we did a craft for I Can Lick 30 Tigers Today, mixed with a bit of counting.
+After reading the book we did a craft for I Can Lick 30 Tigers Today.

 I originally thought we’d recreate a few pages from the book, showing how the number of tigers goes down as they get subtracted from the bunch the main character brags that he can beat.